Mukesh-Selvam/Mukesh-Selvam/README.md

 - Designed and shipped full-stack features across frontend and backend layers
 - Built and consumed REST APIs using Express.js + MongoDB
 - Improved UI performance and responsiveness with React + TailwindCSS
-- Collaborated on production-grade codebase with clean code practices
+- Collaborated on a production-grade codebase with clean code practices

 ---